 The taxing authorities had not, to this point, received any estate tax returns.
 This means that the court can’t look at the taxes to determine whether or not the actions taken by the widow were done correctly when figuring out how much tax needed to be paid, and how much tax needed to be deducted from the insurance fund and not the total portion of the estate.
 According to the statutes found in paragraph 1, subdivision E and subdivision E of section 812 in the Internal Revenue Code, as well as the applicable portions of section 249-s of the Tax Law, the amount of the estate that will transfer to the widow needs to have the amount subtracted from it equal to any applicable estate, inheritance, succession or legacy taxes.

 The court settled on approving the method for assessing taxes that the widow wanted to apply to the estate.
 However, a stipulation was added that the taxing authorities need to assess the taxation on the insurance fund at a later date, and the effect that this has on the total estate may require later modification.

 Stephen Bilkis & Associates offers legal services throughout the metropolitan area of Manhattan.
-If you find yourself in need of legal advice, you may contact one of our offices to set up an appointment for your free consultation.
+If you find yourself in need of legal advice, or are involved in an estate litigation matter, you may contact one of our offices to set up an appointment for your free consultation.
 Our lawyers will help you determine what your best course of legal action will be based on your current situation.